 Types of Verbs

 English verbs play diverse roles in sentences.
-Understanding their classifications—main verbs, auxiliary verbs, linking verbs, transitive verbs, and intransitive verbs—is crucial for mastering grammar and sentence structure.
+Understanding their classifications—main verbs, auxiliary verbs, linking verbs, transitive verbs, and intransitive verbs—is essential for mastering grammar and constructing clear, dynamic sentences.

 1. Main Verbs